Title

 Republic Act No. 333 establishes Quezon City as the capital of the Philippines and empowers the Capital City Planning Commission to acquire private estates, create districts, and establish rules for land acquisition and subdivision, with funds allocated for the development and implementation of a master plan.

-All income from sale or rental is credited to the revolving fund created from bond proceeds and is used exclusively for the execution, improvement, or extension of the master plan and maintenance and operation of public services in Quezon City.
+All income from sale or rental of lots is credited to the revolving fund from bond proceeds.
+It may be used only for executing, improving, or extending the master plan and for the maintenance and operation of public services in the capital city.

 Analyze Cases Smarter, Faster